vidma/scala-kiwiland/README.md

 Installation
 ----------------------------
-The only prerequisite is ```sbt```, the scala build tool ( http://www.scala-sbt.org/ ).
+The only prerequisite is ```sbt```, the [Scala Build Tool](www.scala-sbt.org).
 Sbt will take care of all the dependencies, will compile and allow running the code and  tests easily.

-When running any of Sbt commands, it  would also recompile the modified code automatically if needed.
+When you run any ```sbt``` command, it  will automatically recompile the modified code if needed.

 Running the tests and code-checks
 ----------------------------